 Economic relationship

-The nature of the working relationship is another differentiating factor.
+Another differentiating factor is the nature of the working relationship.
 Employees typically have a long-term, ongoing relationship with an employer, whereas independent contractors are engaged on a project-by-project or task-specific basis.

-This distinction is echoed by Professor Richard A. Epstein, who explains that independent contractors “work on discrete projects under short-term contracts.”
+Professor Richard A. Epstein echoes this distinction, explaining that independent contractors “work on discrete projects under short-term contracts.”

 Independent contractor definition in practice: virtual assistants